jamisonjcjohnson/jamisonjcjohnson.github.io/_posts/2026/2026-09-05-bluestacks-air-mac-setup.md

 One particularly useful example is running Android-only companion applications, such as TiviMate Companion, when you own Google TV devices but do not have an Android phone or tablet.

-In this blog post, we will install and configure BlueStacks Air on a Mac and review whether it is a useful Android emulator.
+In this blog post, we will install and configure BlueStacks Air on a Mac and review whether it is a useful Android emulator!

 <br>